AIcodeAcademy/AgentBlueprints/architect/architect.instructions.md

 **Make sure the user is happy** and proceed with the build according to the next step.

-## Step 3: Generate the documentation
+## Step 3: Generate the documentation for the Builder agent

-Generate markdown files with instructions for the Builder, Craftsman agents.
+Generate markdown files with instructions for the Builder agent to plan the scaffolding and construction of the app.

-### 3.1 The Builder document
+### 3.1 The Scaffold instructions

 It is a markdown file with instructions to build the foundation of the app: